-This “Faces of Renewable Energy” series will shine a light on the difference renewable energy is making in people’s lives across Western Canada.
-We will be showcasing SkyFire team members, customers and community partners.
+This “Faces of Renewable Energy” series shines a light on the difference renewable energy is making in people’s lives across Western Canada.
+We will be showcasing SkyFire team members, customers, and community partners.

 How did you choose SkyFire as your solar provider?

 “I met Dave Kelly at a tradeshow a number of years ago.
 I just started to learn about what SkyFire did and what their company was all about.
 When we were building the house, this was something we knew we wanted to do right from the start.
 So I guess it was by association that we knew SkyFire and we knew the kind of work that they did and we wanted to take advantage, I think too of their experience.
 Like obviously, they had done a lot of projects before and weren’t just new to the industry.”

 “Our overall experience was extremely positive.
 We had a great relationship from the beginning – from designing to the installation and they did such a good job.
 Very professional, came on time, actually I think they came early because it was a small system, so they could fit us in pretty easily.
 So it was a really positive experience.
 And then just facilitating the rebate as well.
 It was automatic – we didn’t have to do any extra work.
 It was just so easy to do.
 We ended up with a system that we’re really happy with and that is going to provide us with years and years and years of electricity to power this house.”